-1. When we get a boo-boo, we reach for a trusted antibiotic ointment, like Neosporin.
+When we get a boo-boo, we reach for a trusted antibiotic ointment, like Neosporin.
 But what about Fido?
-Can you put Neosporin on a dog too?
-Can i use triple antibiotic ointment on my dog?
+Can you put Neosporin on a dog, too?

 Can You Put Neosporin on a Dog?

 An open wound is like a welcome mat for bacteria.
 Scrapes and small wounds are at risk of skin infections, not to mention the fact that they will drive your dog nuts.
-They can’t help but lick and scratch, which can irritate the wound and slows the wound healing.
+They can’t help but lick and scratch, which can irritate the wound and slow the healing.

 Disinfecting and cleaning the wound will help it heal faster, leaving the skin moisturized and free of irritation.
 So, can I put Neosporin on my dog?
 Is Neosporin safe for dogs?